Restorative Dental Treatments

 Root Canal Treatment

-The most common reasons root canal treatment is needed is when decay has reached the nerve of the tooth or a tooth has been fractured to a point that the nerve has been damaged or exposed.
+The most common reason root canal treatment is needed is when decay has reached the nerve of the tooth or a tooth has been fractured to a point that the nerve has been damaged or exposed.
 If treatment is not done as soon as possible the condition may get worse.
 For instance, the tooth can abscess and the infection can spread (making things more complicated) or the tooth can fracture beyond repair and will need to be removed.

 People often cringe at the thought of root canal treatment, but there is no reason to fear.
 We will make you as comfortable as possible with local anesthesia and place a protective sheath (called a dental dam) around the tooth and over your mouth.
 The nerve and any decay are removed from the tooth, space where the nerve once was is cleaned out and disinfected and a rubber-like filling coated with medication is placed inside that space.
 This treatment may require 1-2 visits and you should be able to go back to work or school after treatment.